TABLE OF CONTENTS:

 3) Near-Term: The working definition near-term is 2-4 weeks.
-If your predicted phenomenon takes longer than 2-4 weeks (from the current epoch), then other channels exist for communication (direct email, astro-ph, Nature, GRB workshops & conferences).
+If your predicted phenomenon takes longer than 2-4 weeks (from the current epoch), then other channels exist for communication (direct email, astro-ph, Nature, GRB/transient workshops & conferences).
 It should be noted that this time division is unrelated to the waveband of the predicted phenomenon.
 While it is true that the optical and x-ray light curves develop much faster than the radio light curve, the time frame for Circular submission still remains at 2-4 weeks.
 Further, since there are only a few radio instruments capable of making the critical observations (as opposed to the several dozen optical telescopes), direct communication by the person making the prediction to the appropriate persons at the radio instruments is doable (and preferred).

 4) Line Length: People are encouraged to keep the line length to about 70-75 characters.
 The use of proportional fonts when composing a circular is discouraged.
-The reason being that when read by people using fixed-width fonts (a common proactive) the line lengths come out a little longer, and as a result strange 1 or 2-word orphaned lines come out.
+The reason being that when read by people using fixed-width fonts (a common choice) the line lengths come out a little longer, and as a result strange 1 or 2-word orphaned lines come out.

-5) Line Breaks: It is now getting common that people use mailers with editor window that automatically insert line breaks on the screen.
+5) Line Breaks: It is now getting common that people use mailers with an editor window that automatically inserts line breaks on the screen.
 However, these line breaks are not actually in the message.
 As such, when they are received/read by people using simple-text displays, they appear as one long giant line that wraps on their screens at strange places.
 Please insert explicit line-breaks into your text when composing the circular.

 6) Total Length: The length of Circular submissions should be kept to less than a page (about 50-60 lines).
 Circulars are brief statements of what was measured or what will happen (in the case of predictive-theory Circulars).
 For those observational Circulars that have large data sets, it is perfectly acceptable to summarize your data, state a conclusion(s), and provide a pointer to the full data set (typically a URL).
 For predictive-theory Circulars, it is acceptable to summarize your predictions, assumptions, major caveats, and quantative results in a short Circular and include a URL to a larger, and more detailed description (which includes all the assumptions, caveats, input numbers, etc).
 However, the Circulars are NOT to be used as an advertisement to some paper or web page.
 Any predictive-theory Circular submission must have the calculations done for the specific burst at hand (not some general calculation done previously for some "typical" burst scenario).
 The follow-up community does not have time to absorb a full paper -- it needs to know what to look for about the current burst, and be able to know it within a short reading session.

-7) Subject-line Format: The Subject-line in your submission should be of the form "GRB YYMMDD: " and any optional string like "optical observations", "counterpart detection", "spectroscopy", or "VLA observations", etc. So the full Subject-line should look like: "GRB 971214: optical observations".
+7) Subject-line Format: The Subject-line in your submission should be of the form "GRB YYMMDDa: " and any optional string like "optical observations", "counterpart detection", "spectroscopy", or "VLA observations", etc. So the full Subject-line should look like: "GRB 971214: optical observations".
 The Subject-line is copied unaltered to the SUBJECT-line in the header of the outgoing Circular.